 - Business planning/acumen

 - Performance management

 The STAR Sales Management Report showed that there was a high level of agreement that coaching (94%), managing performance (95%), business planning (94%), leadership (94%) followed by hiring top performers (79%) were important skills/activities.
-These results were similar to the findings from the 2015 report.

 5 Critical Sales Management Processes

 From the STAR Sales Management Survey, there is a split between organizations with well-defined sales management processes.
 In light of this, let’s explore the impact of the five sales management processes and the implication of not having a highly effective process in place.

 Coaching is the number one sales management activity that drives sales performance.
 It has been shown that companies that have a coaching method outperform companies that don’t.